LukeJMcCartin/metabarcoding_tutorials/Nanopore.md

 # Processing Nanopore Metabarcoding Data with Natrix2

-To analyze the data we received from the sequencing facility, we are going to use a pipeline called Natrix2 (Deep et al., 2023)[https://mbmg.pensoft.net/article/109389/].
+To analyze the data we received from the sequencing facility, we are going to use a pipeline called Natrix2 [Deep et al., 2023](https://mbmg.pensoft.net/article/109389/).
 Natrix2 will perform all of the typical steps for analyzing metabarcoding data, and can be specifically configured for Nanopore sequencing data.
 It relies on a number of other tools that are developed for metabarcoding analysis and the analysis of Nanopore sequencing data.
-Natrix2 is hosted on a (GitHub Page)[https://github.com/dbeisser/Natrix2].
+Natrix2 is hosted on a [GitHub Page](https://github.com/dbeisser/Natrix2).
 This should serve as your main resource for using and troubleshooting the pipeline on your computer.

 ## Installing Docker, git, and Conda